Last Update: 02 July 2024

 Disclaimer:

-- The information provided in this post is non-binding and for informational purposes only.
-It does not represent a complete market overview.
-We do not take responsibility for the accuracy and up-to-dateness of the information provided on the list.
+The information in this post is non-binding and for informational purposes only.
+It is not a complete market overview.
+We do not take responsibility for the accuracy and up-to-dateness of the data.
 Please re-check the final conditions and prices on the providers’ websites (§18 ZKG).

-6. Types of Phone Contracts in Germany Compared
+7. Types of Mobile Contracts in Germany Compared

 Pay-as-you-go vs. Subscription